Level 4 - The game!

 -- myString == "HELLOHELLO"

-In short: myFunction myArgument == myArgument |> myFunction
+In short: myFunction myArgument == myArgument |> myFunction.

-This will prove useful with the updated setCardState
+This will prove useful with the updated setCardState function.

 - "Let expressions" is a way of storing intermediate values (kind of like variables).
 The above example can also be written as: